A couple sits at a table with a laptop and financial papers, working on their taxes together.

 There are many ways to automate a 401(k) experience at every step of the way.
 You can have contributions taken directly from your paycheck before they ever hit your bank account and invest them right away.
 With automatic deductions, you’re more likely to save for your future rather than spending on immediate needs.

 In some cases, you may also be able to automatically increase the amount you save.
-Some employers also offer an auto escalation option that will increase your retirement savings amount as you get older.
-Here’s a closer look at how 401(k) auto escalation works and how it may help speed you on your way to your retirement goals.
+Some employers also offer a 401(k) auto escalation option that could increase your retirement savings amount as you get older.
+Here’s a closer look at how 401(k) auto escalation works and how it may help you on your way to your retirement goals.

 401(k) Recap